Need to find something?

 The Shortcode

 Next, we are going to create a shortcode that will show the review submission form and submitted reviews.
-At the bottom, we are also adding a function that will load the javascript file and WordPress Ajax URL.
+At the bottom, we are also adding a function that will load the javascript file and pass both the WordPress Ajax URL and a CSRF nonce to it via wp_localize_script.
+The form also includes hidden fields to store the OTP hash and submission token on the client side.
 This code will be on a new file named “otp-shortcode.php” inside our “otp-wo-database” folder.

 <?php